 - having a criminal conviction from any time for a sex offense that requires Tier II or Tier III sex offender registration.

-Note that before taking disciplinary action against a dentist for a criminal conviction, the Board must allow the convicted dentist to attend an administrative hearing.
+Note that before taking disciplinary action against you for a criminal conviction, the Board must allow you to attend an administrative hearing.

 The hearing is essentially a mini-trial held before an administrative law judge.
 The